Office of Materials Industries

 - Serve as ITA lead for two public-private export expansion partnerships under the Market Development Cooperator Program: U.S.-China Build, a partnership with Evergreen Building Products Association; Standards and Codes for Green Building, a partnership with ASTM International.

-- Serve as ITA lead for three Industry Trade Advisory Committees to ensure U.S. industry’s voice is included in trade policy development for the building products, chemicals, forest products, and steel industries.
+- Serve as ITA lead for three Industry Trade Advisory Committees to ensure U.S. industry’s voice is included in trade policy development for the building products, chemicals and forest products industries.

 - Serve as ITA co-lead for U.S. government-led green building standards projects in the Asia Pacific Economic Cooperation forum.